yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/start-masters.md

     identifier: deploy-manual-deployment-start-masters
     parent: deploy-manual-deployment
     weight: 613
+isTocNested: true
+showAsideToc: true
 ---

 {{< note title="Note" >}}
 For any cluster, the number of nodes on which the YB-Masters need to be started on **must** equal the replication factor.
 {{< /note >}}

+## Example Scenario

-As an example scenario, let us assume the following.
+Let us assume the following.

 - We want to create a a 4 node cluster with replication factor `3`.
       - We would need to run the YB-Master process on three nodes (`node-a`, `node-b`, `node-c`)